 Conclusion

 We consider Coke Zero to be bad for you, although nearly anything in moderation in the context of a healthy diet is likely fine.
-So while we certainly wouldn’t recommend drinking Coke Zero daily, if it’s an occasional indulgence in the context of a diet where most drinks are water or coffee, it shouldn’t be a problem.
+So while we certainly wouldn’t recommend drinking Coke Zero daily, if it’s an occasional indulgence it shouldn’t be a problem.

-Coke Zero contains two artificial sweeteners with negative health effects according to clinical research, but we still consider Coke Zero to be healthier than regular Coke due to the high amount of added sugar in regular Coke in the form of high fructose corn syrup.
+Coke Zero contains two artificial sweeteners that may have negative health effects according to clinical research, but we still consider Coke Zero to be healthier than regular Coke due to the high amount of added sugar in regular Coke in the form of high fructose corn syrup.

 We would recommend Diet Coke over Coke Zero because it has one fewer artificial sweetener.